Best Gifts for Camping Under $200

 1.A Backpack

 A backpack is a must-have item for a camping trip.
-Not only does it need to efficiently store all the essentials for a successful journey, but it also needs to feel comfortable for carrying over long distances.
-Check out Nike backpacks in a range of sizes, with up to 32 liters of storage.
+Not only does it need to efficiently store all the essentials for a successful journey, but it also needs to feel comfortable when carrying it over long distances.
+Check out Nike backpacks in a range of sizes, with up to 32 litres of storage.

 2.A Nike ACG Hoodie

-A plush Nike ACG hoodie or pullover makes for a great camping gift, especially for campers who like to show off their style on the trail.
-Hoodies made with Nike Therma-FIT help manage the body’s natural heat to help keep warm in cold-weather conditions.
+A plush Nike ACG hoodie or sweatshirt makes for a great camping gift, especially for campers who like to show off their style on the trail.
+Hoodies made with Nike Therma-FIT help manage the body's natural heat to help keep warm in cold weather conditions.
 Or, for a lighter and more breathable base layer, go for a Nike Dri-FIT style.

 3.Nike ACG Joggers or Sweats

-Nike ACG joggers or pants are a versatile and cozy camping essential that can be worn on the trail or in the tent.
-They come in a variety of cuts and colors, with some designs inspired by natural landscapes to blend with your camper’s outdoor aesthetic.
+Nike ACG joggers and sweats are a versatile and cosy camping essential that can be worn on the trail or in the tent.
+They come in a variety of cuts and colours, with some designs inspired by natural landscapes to blend with your camper's outdoor aesthetic.

 4.Nike Therma-FIT Leggings

-A pair of warm Nike Therma-FIT leggings make a thoughtful camping gift for men or women, primed to be layered underneath joggers or pants in cold-weather conditions.
+A pair of warm Nike Therma-FIT leggings make a thoughtful camping gift for men or women, primed to be layered underneath joggers or trousers in cold weather conditions.

 Best Camping Gifts Under $200